 Whilst conceptualizing our gameplay elements we also considered the possibility that the puzzle may not be intrinsically motivating enough for players.
-We therefore created two additional supporting motivational factors.
+Therefore we created two additional supporting motivational factors.

-A gender neutral character than needed assistance (inspired by Jesse Schell’s lens of help).
-Given the use of characters in educational experiences is fairly common, and that there exists research on the potential beneficial effects for players.
+A gender-neutral character that needed assistance (inspired by Jesse Schell’s Lens of Help).
+Given the use of supporting characters in educational experiences is common, and there exists research on the potential beneficial effects for players.
 We hoped this would augment learning within our experience.

 In addition we created The Cabin.
-The Cabin would contain our players reward in the form of treasures and trophies.
+The Cabin would contain rewards in the form of treasures and trophies.
 The Cabin would act as motivational element by creating Golden Expectations (expectation of rewards) through the aesthetic use of empty shelves as well as serve as a measure of game progress.

 We also recognized the need to space out our rewards for better impact.
 We therefore arranged rewards into evenly spaced intervals.

 Together these pieces could further flesh out the difficulty curve of our experience.
-The peaks of our difficulty curve would now commonly correspond to the introduction of gameplay elements, and the dips, periods of rest at The Cabin.
+The peaks of our difficulty curve would now commonly correspond to the introduction of gameplay elements, and the dips would be periods of rest at The Cabin.

-The experience needed more though.
-It was a skeleton crying out for substance in the form of puzzles.
-It cried out for depth, and complexity.
+The experience needed more though, it cried out for substance in the form of puzzle content.

-With a high level view, and the fundamental elements of the experience in mind we went about crafting puzzles, inspired by our source material and gameplay elements.
+With a high-level view, and the fundamental elements of the experience in mind we went about crafting a set of transformational puzzles.

-This process resulted in a jumbled pile of puzzles which though was a good first step, did not fit the experience structure we wanted.
+This process resulted in a jumbled pile of puzzles.
+This was a good first step, but it did not fit the experience structure we wanted.
 We therefore turned to a mighty tool.
+The spreadsheet.

 Two additional considerations came to mind during this process: